EPRajala/EPRajala.github.io/README.txt

 ==INFO==
 This website was made as a personal project with the simple end goal of learning basic HTML and CSS.
-It showcases my CV, links to social networks and some materials engineering -related terminology.
 The website is static and is hosted in GitHub Pages, it was made with HTML and CSS without any libraries.